-Today’s visitors to the Polar regions follow in the footsteps of some of the most famous explorers in history.
-Here’s a list of 5 great explorers to brave the harsh lands of the Arctic and Antarctica.
+Today’s visitors to the polar regions follow in the footsteps of some of the most famous explorers in history.
+Here is a list of five great explorers to brave the harsh lands of the Arctic and Antarctica.

 James Clark Ross

 Born in 1800, James entered the Royal Navy at a tender age of 11 years old.
 During his first few years of service he was watched over by his uncle Sir John Ross.
 His first taste of the Polar regions came in 1819 when he joined his uncle for the voyage in search of the Northwest Passage.
 During this time, there was a search on for a navigable channel connecting the North Atlantic with the Pacific Oceans through the Arctic regions of North America.